-First off, there’s this thing called cryptocurrencies, or just crypto.
-What is that in the first place?
+First off: cryptocurrencies, or just crypto.
 A cryptocurrency is a digital asset that uses cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of assets.
 Cryptography ensures that no third party accesses the information of a user.

 By now, we’re sure everyone reading these lines has heard of Bitcoin.
 It’s the most recognisable, but there are so many other cryptocurrencies out there.
 And they even have a common name – Altcoins, or ‘Alts’ for short.
-Alts were conceived as an alternative to Bitcoin and therefore encompass all cryptocurrencies that are not Bitcoin.
+Alts were conceived as an alternative to Bitcoin and therefore means all cryptocurrencies that are not Bitcoin.

-Address?
-Like a postal address?
-Well, not quite.
-Similar to an email address, a blockchain address is an alphanumeric string of characters that represent a destination where crypto can be sent to and from.
+Each user or service has a blockchain address, an alphanumeric string of characters that represent a destination where crypto can be sent to and from.
 For example, a Bitcoin address looks like this: 3KbWWjumBGLBUWYCeidydxe1uET9QyWoEg.
 Harder to remember than your phone number, yes, so thank the universe for copy/paste.

-An address usually involves the use of a public and private keys.
-And no, we’re not trying to confuse you, these things actually do exist, we swear!
+An address usually involves the use of a public and private key:

 You also might have heard of the term cold storage.
-Only without actually using a fridge.
-The term cold storage refers to preserving cryptocurrencies offline, which is generally considered a safer option, preventing your crypto funds to be stolen by hackers.
-This is especially important when dealing with a large amount of cryptocurrency.
+It refers to preserving cryptocurrencies offline, which is generally considered a safer option, preventing your crypto funds to be stolen by hackers.
+This is especially important when dealing with large sums.

 At the end of the day, this is still finance

-Moving to the finance part, let’s start with the market price, which is the economic price for which a good or service is offered in the marketplace.
+Moving to the finance part, let’s start with the market price—the economic price for which a good or service is offered in the marketplace.

 Apart from market prices, we also show the market cap of individual cryptocurrencies.
-A market cap (short for market capitalization) is the total capitalization of a cryptocurrency’s price.
+A market cap (short for market capitalisation) is the total capitalisation of a cryptocurrency’s price.
 Essentially, the market price multiplied by the total number of coins that are circulating in the market.

 In showing the performance of a crypto strategy, we also show you its Volatility and Max drawdown.
-Nope, we’re not making words up just for fun.
 Volatility is the degree of variation of a trading price series over time.
 In plain English, how much the price of an asset swings up or down.
 Generally, the higher the volatility, the riskier the asset.
-Max drawdown, on the other side, is the highest loss from a peak (highest point) to a trough (lowest point) in a given time period.
-To draw from real life – in an amusement park, the higher the volatility and max drawdown, the louder the screams on the way down.
-Clearer?
+Max drawdown is the highest loss from a peak (highest point) to a trough (lowest point) in a given time period.

 But how do you know whether you’ve won or lost money from your investments?
-Worry not, we’ve got you covered. 😉 We’ll also show you your returns.
+We’ll also show you your returns.
 A return, also known as a financial return, in its simplest terms, is the money made or lost on an investment over some period of time.
-We want to make your life easier and call this profit (or, god forbid, loss).
+We want to make your life easier and call this profit.

 In crypto, you’ve surely heard of ATH, especially in the case of Bitcoin.
 ATH means All Time High, i.e. the highest price ever reached by a cryptocurrency.
 Conversely, ATL, or All Time Low, is the lowest price ever reached by a cryptocurrency.

-FOMO, or Fear Of Missing Out, is the driving force behind enormous price increases in times of bull markets (more here).
+FOMO, or Fear Of Missing Out, is the driving force behind enormous price increases in times of bull markets.

-FUD, short for Fear, Uncertainty, and Doubt, however, refers to very dark and unsettling times regarding the future of something.
+FUD, short for Fear, Uncertainty, and Doubt, refers to very dark and unsettling times regarding the future of something.
 It commonly results in panic selling, leading to sometimes massive drops in prices of cryptocurrencies.
-Some (among the bravest of) investors regard FUD as a buying opportunity as prices tend to rebound after dramatic drops, but that is not a game for the faint of heart, so proceed with caution.
+Some investors regard FUD as a buying opportunity as prices tend to rebound after dramatic drops.

 There’s one word you’ll never hear in the “old” world

-Last but not least, we have showed you that investing is a marathon, not a sprint.
-Often, our best advice is to keep calm and hodl.
-Say what?
-Ok, that one isn’t actually a word, but has become synonymous with long-term investing in crypto.
+Many say that it is best to keep calm and hodl.
 The word itself stems from a legendary typo on the bitcointalk forum way back in 2013 (where a crypto investor wanted to use the word “hold”, as in - don’t sell), which inadvertently lead to the formation to one of the very few words existing exclusively in the crypto vocabulary and found nowhere else.
 So if you hear some say they are a hodler, it simply means they are not selling their crypto investments but waiting for the price to go up.